tylerablake/website/_posts/2016-08-01-mvc-tutorial-part3.md

 * If you do not see your database in the object explorer this is perfectly normal, remember when we set up the DB context and piggy backed off of the IdentityContext?
 That context is set to not get initialized until someone tries to register a user or log into the application.

-* So let's run the application and register a user,
+* So let's run the application and register a user

 **Note**: you may notice that once you enter credentials the application takes longer than normal to load.
 This is because the proejct is creating and seeding your database for you.